Philip Milanov: Biography

 Milanov started 2016 well, taking second place in the Doha Diamond League meeting in May, bettering his national record with a throw of 67.26 m.
-In July, he won a silver medal at the 2016 European Athletics Championships in Amsterdam, The Netherlands with a throw of 65.71 m, beaten only by the world discus champion Piotr Malachowski.
+In July, he won a silver medal at the 2016 European Athletics Championships in Amsterdam, The Netherlands with a throw of 65.71 m, outperformed only by the world discus champion Piotr Malachowski.
 Milanov entered the 2016 Summer Olympics in Rio de Janeiro, Brazil with high hopes, coming in to the Olympics as 3rd best performer of the season.
-But the Olympics ended in disappointment for him.
-He qualified as 12th and last athlete for the final and in the final recorded only 1 valid throw, finishing in a disappointing 9th place, with a best throw of 62.22 m., more than 5 m below his season best.
+He qualified as 12th, finishing in 9th place, with a best throw of 62.22 m., more than 5 m below his season best.
 Rio proved to be a turning point in his career.
-He would never again improve on his personal best and big international competitions would end in more disappointment.
-In 2017, he failed to qualify for the final of the men's discus throw competition at the 2017 World Championships in Athletics in London ending in 14th place in the qualification round with a throw of 63.16 m.
+In 2017, he did not qualify for the final of the men's discus throw competition at the 2017 World Championships in Athletics in London ending in 14th place in the qualification round with a throw of 63.16 m.

-Milanov missed the 2018 European Athletics Championships in Berlin, Germany due to injury.
-The 2019 World Athletics Championships, 2022 European Athletics Championships, 2022 World Athletics Championships, 2023 World Athletics Championships, 2024 European Athletics Championships, and 2024 Summer Olympics all saw Milanov eliminated in the qualification round.
+After missing the 2018 European Athletics Championships in Berlin, Germany due to an injury, Milanov went on to compete at the 2019 World Athletics Championships, 2022 European Athletics Championships, 2022 World Athletics Championships, 2023 World Athletics Championships, 2024 European Athletics Championships, and 2024 Summer Olympics, reaching the qualification stage at each event.

 Milanov announced his retirement from the sport in August 2025.